 Maui – Half-Shark is a great play if you need resources in your hand.
 When Maui – Half-Shark Challenges another Character, you can return an action card from your discard to your hand.
 So cards like Develop Your Brain and Vision of the Future are low-cost Action cards to draw.
 Additionally, Maui – Half-Shark will give you 1 Lore for every Action card you play.
 So he’s a win condition that gets you closer to winning the game and your opponent can’t simply ignore him unless they want to race you to 20 Lore.
 The Evasive on Maui – Half-Shark makes him even harder to Banish and you’ll be more confident to Quest with him.

-This list has only 1 copy of A Pirate’s Life, which can be a lifesaver in the late game.
-You can Sing A Pirate’s Life with one of your high-cost Characters and force your opponent to lose 2 Lore while you gain 2 Lore.
+A Pirate’s Life can be a lifesaver in the late game.
+You can Sing A Pirate’s Life with Maui – Half-Shark and force your opponent to lose 2 Lore while you gain 2 Lore.
 A Pirate’s Life is doing two things, slowing opponent’s progress to win the game and pushing you closer to 20 Lore.

 Mulligan

-You want to look for your Ramp cards like Tipo – Growing Son or One Jump Ahead to start getting more cards in your inkwell as early as possible.
+- You want to look for your Ramp cards like Tipo – Growing Son or Sail the Azurite Sea to start getting more cards in your inkwell as early as possible.

 Other Cards to Include